prakashcs44/ecommerce_website/README.md

   - JWT: JSON Web Tokens for user authentication.
   - Axios: Promise-based HTTP client for making requests to the backend.
   - Bcrypt.js: Library for hashing passwords before storing in the database.
+  -Stripe: for payment
+  -cloudinary - for uploading files

 ## Installation